Technology

 There are so many ways to watch online nowadays that it can be difficult to get a handle on just how much you should be paying.

-If you're a habitual box-set binger or movie buff then a subscription to Netflix or Amazon Prime video could well worth be the investment.
-They start from as little as £5.99 per month, hardly wallet-busting.
+If you're a habitual box-set binger or movie buff, a subscription to Netflix or Amazon Prime video could well worth be the investment.
+They start from as little as £5.99 per month, which is hardly wallet-busting.

-If you feel like a subscription would be a burden and don't want to buy in to one service's roster of content then simply renting or buying on the fly may be best for you.
-You rent movies to stream for as little as £2.49, or if you're a fan of physical media you can buy Blu-Ray DVDs for as little as £5 - some even come with a free digital download code so that you can start watching straight away.
+If you feel like a subscription would be a burden, or don't want to buy in to one service's roster of content, then simply renting or buying on the fly may be best for you.
+You can rent movies to stream for as little as £2.49, or if you're a fan of physical media you can buy Blu-ray DVDs for as little as £5 – some even come with a free digital download code so that you can start watching straight away.

+A good internet TV box is a great way to get access to all the latest content.
+Read our guide on how to buy the best.